How Much House Can You Afford If You Make $48k–$50k a Year?

 SHARE

-Before buying, run the numbers with a financial expert and talk with a local real estate agent to help you find a home in your price range.
+Factors such as how much debt you have, how good your credit is, the size of your down payment, and your interest rate will drastically determine what you can afford.
+The best play is to run through your numbers with a loan officer and talk with a local real estate agent to help you find a home in your price range.

 🔑 Key takeaways:

-How much house you can afford will largely depend on where you live.
+How much house you can afford on $48k–$50k per year

 The size of your down payment has a big impact on what you can afford.
 The more money you put down up front, the less you have to finance.
 That results in lower payments each month.